 Construction begins after permitting has been finalized, starting with breaking ground.

-According to Hoffman, the construction process of a Red Seal home usually takes about six months and the total time from homesite and floor plan selection to move-in is usually one year.
+According to Hoffman, the construction process of a new home usually takes about six months and the total time from homesite and floor plan selection to move-in is usually one year.

 “While that one-year time frame holds true in most cases, the initial planning and permitting stages are sometimes expedited during the winter season when there’s less construction activity,” says Hoffman.
 “The takeaway for buyers is that building a new-construction home is a year-round proposition and there’s no reason they shouldn’t start planning during the cold-weather months.”